Key Takeaways

 Determining optimal order quantity and incorporating it into how and when you place your orders requires sophisticated calculations that factor in many dynamic variables to achieve accuracy.
 With today’s fast-moving customer demand, highly disrupted supply chains, and shifting lead times, it’s nearly impossible to keep your calculations up-to-date when done manually, especially if you have a large catalog or launch new products often.
 To ensure forecasting accuracy and precise ordering recommendations, you need automated, reliable inventory planning software that does all the heavy lifting for you.
 That’s where Inventory Planner comes in.

-How Inventory Planner can help
+How Inventory Planner Can Help

 By implementing dynamic inventory planning software like Inventory Planner, you can say goodbye to manually calculating complex formulas and trying to keep track of a variety of shifting variables for each of your SKUs.
 Inventory Planner automatically calculates how much inventory you need and when to place each order.
 It syncs with your business’s tech stack, using product and sales data from your online sales channels, accounting, shipping, inventory management, warehouse management, order management, ERP, and any other software you use to ensure up-to-date insights.
 It also factors in critical fluctuations like seasonality, customer demand shifts, promotions, and marketing activities for ultimate accuracy.